lordzed/Achivement_W/README.md

 Your site will be available at: `https://YOUR-USERNAME.github.io/REPO-NAME/`

-### 4. Get Your Steam API Key (Optional but Recommended)
+### 4. Get Your Steam API Key
 1. Go to https://steamcommunity.com/dev/apikey
 2. Enter any domain name (e.g., `localhost`)
 3. Agree to terms and copy your API key

-### 5. Add GitHub Secret (Optional but Recommended)
+### 5. Add GitHub Secret
 1. In your repository, go to **Settings** → **Secrets and variables** → **Actions**
 2. Click **New repository secret**
 3. Add: `STEAM_API_KEY` with your Steam API key as the value

-**Note:** The API key is only needed if you want the workflow to automatically fetch game data.
-If you're manually uploading achievement files, you can skip this step.

-### 6. Add Your Achievement Files
+### 6. Upload your achievement file

-#### Option A: Manual Upload (No API Key Needed)
-1. Create folder structure: `AppID/[game-app-id]/achievements.json`
+1. Create folder structure: `AppID/[game-app-id]/`
-2. Example: `AppID/730/achievements.json` for Counter-Strike 2
+2. Example: `AppID/730/` for Counter-Strike 2
-3. Upload your achievement JSON files from your Steam emulator
+3. Upload your supported achievement files (see [Point 7.](https://github.com/Roschach96/achievement-viewer?tab=readme-ov-file#7-supported-formats-only-one-is-needed-per-game) for supported formats.)
 4. Commit and push to your repository
 5. Your site will update automatically!

-#### Option B: Automatic Fetch (Requires API Key)
-1. Add `STEAM_API_KEY` to repository secrets (see step 4)
-2. The GitHub Actions workflow will automatically run daily
-3. Or manually trigger it: **Actions** tab → **Fetch Steam Game Data** → **Run workflow**
-4. The workflow will:
-   - Fetch game information from Steam
-   - Download achievement data and icons
-   - Scrape hidden achievement descriptions from public profiles
-   - Generate `game-info.json` for each game
-   - Create `game-data.json` with all data

 ### 7. Supported Formats (only one is needed per game)